 Table of Contents

 Obesity is the most common morbidity to occur with asthma, and it can lead to an early onset of allergic asthma.
-It is crucial to maintain a healthy, well-balanced diet that contains a lot of fruits and veggies.
+It is crucial to maintain a healthy, well-balanced diet that contains a lot of fruits and vegetables.
 Asthma is caused by inflammation of the airways.
 Fruits and vegetables are excellent sources of beta-carotene, which can help reduce inflammation.

 Ginger is another herbal supplement that is known to decrease inflammation and improve asthma symptoms.

-Apart from making changes to your diet, you can manage asthma symptoms by making small transformations in your lifestyle as well.
+In addition to making changes to your diet, you can manage asthma symptoms by making small transformations in your lifestyle as well.

 Yoga consists of breathing and stretching exercises, which increase your flexibility and overall fitness.
 Yoga is also known to relieve stress, a trigger for asthma.
 You can also utilize yoga breathing techniques to reduce the frequency of asthma attacks.

 Since pain is an emotion, it can be managed with the help of psychological practices.
 In hypnotherapy, hypnosis is used to make a person relaxed.
 This technique can also encourage muscle relaxation, which can help with managing chest tightness.